 AI is transforming workforce optimisation

 Another hot subject of discussion was the continuing emergence of AI in the customer service environment.
-While AI solutions have been available for years, the capabilities and possibilities of AI in the contact centre are becoming more potent.
+While AI solutions have been available for years, the capabilities and possibilities of AI contact centre solutions are becoming more potent.
 In her talk, Shameem discussed the ways that AI can have a positive impact on customer service operations:

 - AI can assist Agents by providing real time support that helps reduce first contact resolution, enhance the quality of customer interaction, and shorten training cycles.

 - It allows customers access to intelligent self-service options that can be accessed 24/7 and can help with a broad range of queries, without the requirement for agent intervention.

 - Provides analytics by giving businesses rich insight into topics that are being discussed, allowing the organisation to make data-driven decisions that improve the customer experience.

 Shameem explained that while AI and bots have their place, they will never truly replace customer experience agents, whose experience and empathy are highly valued by customers.
 By letting self-service AI assist with simple questions, agents can focus on more complex enquiries that require a human touch.